 Tonal and color adjustments are the most common adjustments one can apply to an image.
 The commonest (and the most basic) tonal and color adjustments are contrast and vibrance/saturation.
 We’ll dive into the details a bit more in the "how to" section below.

 Black and white conversion, although sounds simple, is another form of art and a topic on its own.
 To learn more about black and white, check out this comprehensive guide.
+If you are brand new in black and white photography, here are top 10 tips to get you started.

 Lastly, stylization is where you can let your creativity flourish.
 You can accentuate lights, shadows, mood and feel of your photo in any way you can imagine.
 The possibilities are only limited by your imagination.